 Z is the total no.’s of armature conductors.

-A is the no.’s of parallel paths in armature.
+A is the no.’s of parallel paths in the armature.

-N is the rotational-speed of armature in round per minutes (rpm)
+N is the rotational speed of armature in round per minute (rpm)

 There are three main types of DC Generators: